- Oxford is home to around 4,600 businesses providing 114,000 jobs.

 - There is a high level of commuting in to the city.
-In 2011 100,000 people had their main job in Oxford and 46,000 of them lived outside the city.
+According to the 2011 Census 100,000 people had their main job in Oxford – 46,000 of them lived outside the city.

 - Oxford is the seventh most visited city in the UK by international visitors and is the tourism gateway to the rest of Oxfordshire.
 We attract approximately 7 million visitors per year, generating £780 million of income for local Oxford businesses.

 - In common with the rest of the UK, there was a sharp increase in unemployment as a result of the 2008 recession.
 The number of people claiming unemployment benefit (Jobseeker's Allowance or JSA) rose from 1,600 in October 2008 to a peak of nearly 3,000 in May 2009.
 After four years in which the number of claims were elevated, there was a sharp fall during 2013.
-The number of claimants (830 in June 2015) is now significantly below the pre-recession average.
+The number of Jobseeker's Allowance claimants plus those who claim Universal Credit who are out of work is currently 995 as of March 2016.

 Charts of the Month